 Humor in nonprofit marketing can be a tricky thing.
 While consumer-facing businesses often employ it as a marketing slant, it can feel difficult—and sometimes, inappropriate—to use it as a nonprofit.
 After all, your work tends to be pretty serious.

-With the right strategy, however, humor can not only fit into your strategy, it can be a powerful tool to engage your audience and draw them into your mission.
+With the right strategy, however, humor can not only fit into your marketing strategy, it can be a powerful tool to engage your audience and draw them into your mission.

 What You Gain From Humor

-Humor can be a great way to show your audience the human side of your organization.
+Nonprofit marketing humor can be a great way to show your audience the human side of your organization.
 By cracking a playful joke or poking fun at yourself, you can delight supporters.
 They then associate those feelings of laughter and joy, however brief, with your organization.

 Beyond delighting your existing supporters, humor can also attract new supporters of specific demographics.
 Once you have their attention, you can introduce the depth and importance of your work, how it actually changes lives, and opportunities to get involved in your cause.

 Humor also can be the key to transform “unsexy” elements of your organization or work.
 For example, take Blood:Water’s clever campaign, The Real Game of Thrones.

 In this fundraising campaign, they sought to raise enough money to build 21 latrines in 24 hours.
 Some organizations might have been daunted by the need to make toilets attention-grabbing and urgent—but not Blood:Water.